-In this paper we tackle the main problem, which is to obtain global a priori bounds for large data.
-We do not strive for most general function spaces, and do not provide a construction of solutions.
-The construction of solutions, asymptotic behavior for small data, and analysis of related models, will be discussed in forthcoming works.
-We chose for simplicity the single species model, but the same proof applies to multiple species.
+In this paper we address the main problem, which is to obtain unconditional global a priori bounds for general large data.
+We do not strive for the most economical function spaces, nor provide a construction of solutions.
+The construction of solutions, asymptotic behavior for small data and analysis of related models will be discussed in forthcoming works.
+We chose for simplicity the single species model, but the same proof applies to the multispecies model.
+We also chose to emphasize unconditional results, based on precisely specified reaction forces.
+Physically motivated conditional results for more general forces, assuming bounds on the EM fields may also be obtained with our methods.

 Some ideas of the proof and a comparison with the VM equations are given below.
-Unlike the VM equations, where the total force F_L is divergence-free in p, div_p $F_L = 0$, the radiative force's divergence is negative.
+Unlike the VM equations, where the total force F_L is divergence-free in p, div_p $F_L = 0$, the radiative force's divergence is mostly negative.
 Thus, unlike the VM case where f is automatically bounded if initially so, in the RVM equations f is not bounded uniformly and can (and will) grow in time.
-The danger is implosion, because the phase volume is contracting.
-On the other hand, the radiation reaction force causes the flux of the solution-averaged Lorentz factor to decay.
-Thus, the main danger of singularity formation in RVM, as opposed to VM, is coming not from high, but from low velocity.
-The radiation reaction force is used to obtain unconditional a priori bounds on the fluxes of momenta
+The danger is uncontrolled implosion, because the phase volume is contracting.
+On the other hand, the radiation reaction force causes the flux of the kinetic energy density to decay.
+Thus, the main danger of singularity formation in RVM, as opposed to VM, comes not from high, but from low velocity.

-$$\operatorname{div}{p}F{R}\neq 0$$
+$$\operatorname{div}p F_R \neq 0$$

-Once these bounds are obtained, we deduce "flux of energy"-type bounds on moments in terms of fluxes of moments and logarithms of gradients of f.
-Here we use the propagation of the condition f(x, 0, t) =0 due to the annihilation of the contribution of the electric field at zero momentum.
-The moment bounds are then used in conjunction with the Glassey-Strauss method of representing the electromagnetic fields.
-We obtain bounds on the EM fields in terms of a choice of logarithms of gradients of f, in other words, in terms of a quantity
+(in our notation the Lorentz factor is $\gamma = [p] = \sqrt{1 + |p|^2}$, with the normalized speed of light c = 1, the velocity is v = p/[p] and p is the momentum).
+These "fluxes of moments" bounds are not in by themselves bounds on the moments because v vanishes at p = 0, but in the next step we deduce new "flux of energy"-type bounds in terms of fluxes of moments and logarithms of gradients of f.
+Here we have to use the propagation of the condition f(x, 0, t) = 0 due to the annihilation of the contribution of the electric field at zero momentum.
+This is the reason the charge density will turn out to be finite, albeit growing at a double exponential rate in time.
+To close the bounds we now turn to the Glassey-Strauss method of representing the electromagnetic fields.
+Using it and the gradient-conditioned moment bounds, we obtain bounds on the EM fields in terms of a choice of logarithms of gradients of f, in other words, in terms of a quantity

 The Glassey-Strauss representation for gradients is then used together with the EM bounds to obtain a priori estimates of the gradients of the EM fields.
 Finally, we apply the bounds on the EM fields and their gradients to bound the gradients of f, closing the argument.
 Ultimately, global regularity is a consequence of superlinear differential inequalities for the gradients of f, with doubly logarithmic nonlinearity.
+The EM field bound in terms of minimum of two gradient logarithms is crucial in order to obtain global regularity: without this minimum, our bounds would not be sufficient to rule out finite time blow up.